- Who We Are

 One hundred percent of the net revenue raised through the Girl Scout Cookie Program stays with the local council and troops.
 This does not preclude Girl Scouts from spending their proceeds on program-related activities, such as paying their own way to a community event or museum, or funding other programmatic outings.
 Girl Scouts may also choose to use proceeds to purchase materials for a Take Action project to benefit the community.

 Girl Scouts of the USA has national licensing agreements with selected companies to include Girl Scout Cookies in their products.
 Girl Scouts of the USA is the only entity who may enter into such an agreement.
 At the point an agreement is reached, our licensed bakers have the opportunity to work directly with companies to provide cookies in bulk.
-For further information about rules and regulations relating to the Girl Scout brand, contact email@example.com.
-Business inquiries regarding the use of Girl Scout Cookies in products should be directed to firstname.lastname@example.org.
+For further information about rules and regulations relating to the Girl Scout brand and for inquiries regarding the use of Girl Scout Cookies in products, contact firstname.lastname@example.org.